loopbackio/loopback.io/pages/en/lb2/Validating-model-data.md

 To enforce validation constraints when calling [`upsert()`](http://apidocs.strongloop.com/loopback/#persistedmodel-upsert), ensure that `validateUpsert` option is set to `true` in the [model definition JSON file](Model-definition-JSON-file.html).
-By default, the [model generator](Model-generator.html) sets this property to true." %}
+By default, the [model generator](Model-generator.html) sets this property to true.
+" %}

 To invoke the validation constraints explicitly, call [`isValid()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#validatable-prototype-isvalid).